 10-7 months before thesis submission

-Before registering your thesis, you will write a thesis proposal (+ abstract).
-This will help you refine your research question, build the thesis structure and organize and schedule the tasks for your research work.
+Before makind the registration your thesis, you will have to write a thesis proposal (+ abstract).
+This will help you refine your research question, build the thesis structure, organize and schedule the tasks for your research work.

 Important: Only full professors, assistant professors („Juniorprofessoren“) and habilitated staff members can be the Main Examiner.